halbs13/Dynamics-NAV-Payroll/au-payroll-setup-leave.md

 After you setup the Types and Accrual rules you can assign them to your employees.

 Default Leave Codes and Types can be setup to default for each [Payroll](au-payroll-setup-payrolls.md) for Annual Leave, Leave Loading, Personal Leave, and Long Service Leave.
 The defaults are used for each Payroll Employee assigned to the Payroll.
-You can change and delete the defaults for the individual employees prior to their first pay from the [Leave Accruals section](au-payroll-create-payroll-employee-leave-accruals.md) on the [Payroll Employee card](au-payroll-create-payroll-employee.md).
+You can change and delete the defaults for the individual employees prior to their first pay from the [Leave Accruals](au-payroll-create-payroll-employee-leave-accruals.md) on the [Payroll Employee card](au-payroll-create-payroll-employee.md).

 Leave Accruals can be one of the following types: